 If your baby is not pooping but is passing gas, don’t worry.
-Irregular poop patterns are normal in babies as their bodies react to changes.
-It’s most important to know what’s normal for your baby and when to call your doctor.
+Irregular poop patterns are common in babies as their bodies react to changes.
+It’s most important to know what’s typical for your baby and when to call your doctor.

 Congratulations!
 You have a new little person in the house!

 If you’re a newbie parent you might be feeling like you’re changing your baby’s diaper every hour.
 If you have other little ones, you already know that a diaper can tell a lot about a baby’s well-being, but that babies — like adults — can sometimes have common plumbing issues.

 If your baby is not pooping but passing gas, don’t worry.
 Your baby is still getting the hang of this thing called digestion.
 This is part of being a baby.

 There are several reasons why your baby might not be pooping.
 This can be uncomfortable for them (and you) but in most cases it’s not a reason to worry.
 Here’s what to know and what to do about your baby’s gassiness and lack of poop.